rc-9/3K_Fantasy_Basketball/README.md

 ## Project Overview

-The purpose of this project is to build an end-to-end, data-driven fantasy basketball virtual assistant that automates decisions from draft day to daily lineup selections, waiver wire pickups, and trade targets.
-This vision is executed through a set of focused tools, each designed to deliver a distinct competitive edge, with the long-term goal of integrating them into a unified, single-point application.
+The purpose of this project is to build an end-to-end, data-driven fantasy basketball virtual assistant that automates decisions from draft day through daily lineup management, waiver wire pickups, and trade targets.
+This is achieved through a focused set of tools, each providing fantasy managers a distinct competitive edge, with the long-term goal of consolidating them into a single, cohesive application.

 ---